 Stick vacuums cost more than traditional vacuum cleaners, but are by far the most convenient.
 They’re built to compete with the suction power of larger models, as compactly as possible.
 These models almost always come with mountable docks for easy storage.

 Another great benefit to sticks is their versatility.
-More often than not, they convert into handheld vacuums and are cordless.
+More often than not, they convert into handheld vacuums and cordless stick vacuums.
 It’s also common to find sticks with multi-purpose attachments.

 - Cordless options.

 A canister vacuum won’t cost you an exorbitant amount, and you’ll get great value.
 They’re often overlooked in small homes because it’s believed that their shape makes them difficult to stow.
 To the contrary, canisters can be dismantled — an advantage you won’t get from most other vacuums.